MicrosoftDocs/learn/learn-pr/aspnetcore/secure-aspnet-core-identity/includes/2-setup-environment.md

 ## Review starter code

-The app consists of a single ASP.NET Core Razor Pages project named *ContosoPets.Ui*.
+The app consists of a single ASP.NET Core Razor Pages project named *:::no-loc text="ContosoPets.Ui":::*.
 The project contains the user interface for viewing and managing product data.
 The product data is obtained via an external ASP.NET Core web API.

-Of particular interest are the following files and directories in *ContosoPets.Ui*:
+Of particular interest are the following files and directories in *:::no-loc text="ContosoPets.Ui":::*:

 |Name              |Description                                                    |
 |------------------|---------------------------------------------------------------|